Thomas Bordeleau

-Thomas Bordeleau (born January 3, 2002) is an American professional ice hockey forward for the Utica Comets of the American Hockey League (AHL) as a prospect to the New Jersey Devils of the National Hockey League (NHL).
-He was drafted 38th overall by the Sharks in the 2020 NHL Entry Draft.
+Thomas Bordeleau (born January 3, 2002) is an American professional ice hockey player who is a forward who is currently playing for the Rochester Americans of the American Hockey League (AHL).
+He previously played for the Springfield Thunderbirds of the American Hockey League (AHL) while under contract to the St. Louis Blues of the National Hockey League (NHL).
+He was drafted 38th overall by the San Jose Sharks in the 2020 NHL entry draft.
 His father is former NHL player Sébastien Bordeleau.

 Early life

-Bordeleau was born in Houston, Texas, to hockey player Sébastien Bordeleau and gynecologist Chantal Dubois while his dad played for the Houston Aeros.
-He then lived in Switzerland for ten years before moving to Terrebonne, Quebec after his dad retired in 2012.
+Bordeleau was born in Houston, to Sébastien Bordeleau and gynecologist Chantal Dubois, while his father played for the Houston Aeros.
+He then lived in Switzerland for 10 years before moving to Terrebonne, Quebec, after his father retired in 2012.

 Playing career

 Junior

 During the 2018–19 season, Bordeleau led the team in scoring, recording 16 goals and 23 assists in 56 games for the USA Hockey National Team Development Program of the United States Hockey League (USHL).

 Collegiate

 Bordeleau began his collegiate career for the Michigan Wolverines during the 2020–21 season.
 During his freshman season he led the nation in freshman scoring, and led the team in scoring with eight goals and 22 assists in 24 games.
-He recorded three game-winning goals and was a +18, the sixth-best on-ice rating in the Big Ten.
+He recorded three game-winning goals and was a +18, the sixth-best on-ice rating in the Big Ten Conference.
 He led the league in faceoff win percentage (.580), winning 211 draws.
 Following an outstanding season, he was named to the Big Ten All-Freshman Team, the All-Big Ten Second Team and was named Big Ten Freshman of the Year.
 He was also awarded the Tim Taylor Award.

 During the 2021–22 season, in his sophomore year, he finished tied for fourth in points (37), fifth in goals (12) and third in assists (25).